ProbabiliSaaS/docs/index.md

 Once loaded you can interact with our using any of the supported [client libraries](/clients)

-Here we'll use [ProbabiliSaaS Python client](https://pypi.org/project/ProbabiliSaaS/) to create a bloom filter, insert elements and watching how element s are expired.
+Here we'll use [ProbabiliSaaS Python client](https://pypi.org/project/ProbabiliSaaS/) to create a bloom filter, insert items and watching how item s are expired.

 ```python
 from probabilisaas import ProbSaas